Jôf Fuart via Gola Nord Ovest

 Trail:

 Marked parts of the route are in good condition, the marking is sufficient.
-Trail 616 - sentiero Carlo Chersi is less frequented in upper parts and bit demanding.
+Trail 616 - sentiero Carlo Chersi is less frequented in upper parts and a bit demanding.
 Before Spalla Nabois pass there is a bit of crumbliness while traversing.
-Northeast gorge (gola nord est) which is a descent route from Jôf Fuart is really nasty in the first parts below the summit with lots of loose material.
-When entering the actual gorge it is much better, also the protection is of really good quality in there.
+Northeast gorge (gola nord est), which is a descent route from Jôf Fuart, is really nasty in the first parts below the summit with lots of loose material.
+When entering the actual gorge it is much better; also the protection is of really good quality in there.

-The northwest gorge (gola nord ovest) has an average rock quality, there are sections we need to be especially careful.
-Since the route is barely frequented there are lot of loose rocks - of every size.
+The northwest gorge (gola nord ovest) has an average rock quality; there are sections where we need to be especially careful.
+Since the route is barely frequented there are a lot of loose rocks - of every size.

 Transportation: